New York Gun Laws

 No laws in New York statutes mention open carry explicitly.
 While some rural counties may tolerate it, carrying openly in urban areas may result in legal issues.
 A New York license is required for carrying any firearm in the state.

-Concealed carry is allowed with a NYPL.
+Concealed carry is allowed with an NYPL.
 Without a license, handguns must be unloaded, locked, and stored separately from ammunition.

 Carrying a firearm is illegal in state parks, national forests, and state wildlife management areas.

-Carrying firearms into restaurants or bars serving alcohol is prohibited since July 1st, 2022.
+Carrying firearms into restaurants or bars serving alcohol has been prohibited since July 1st, 2022.

 Constitutional Carry